Oklahoma needs teachers!

 "My students are from all parts of Oklahoma, rural and urban, and I've spoken with almost all of them," said Cassady.
 "The online environment is highly interactive among peers and flexible to accommodate individual work schedules."

-For teachers following the traditional path to certification, OC's School of Education has a wide-spread reputation for graduates who are ready to take on all of the challenges of managing a classroom and effectively teaching curriculum from the moment they step into their first job.
+For teachers following the traditional path to certification, OC's School of Education is a 2020 College of Distinction.
+The program has a wide-spread reputation for graduates who are ready to take on all of the challenges of managing a classroom and effectively teaching curriculum from the moment they step into their first job.
 One reason for that success is the required 200-plus hours of in-school practicum, prior to student teaching, that far exceeds the state minimum of 65 hours.
 The standards of excellence held by Cassady and her fellow professors drive them to high standards for alternatively certified teachers as well.

 "We are passionate about education and helping teachers be the best they can be.
 The desperate need for teachers in Oklahoma truly touches our hearts.
 It's painful, but we are eager to embrace those who are looking to support children's education," said Cassady.